dineshmatta/react-drag-drop/README.md

 The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.

-Our resulting code ends up in the `public` directory.
+Our resulting code ends up in the `public\js` directory.